 Yet their failure to stop the Global Compact for Migration shows that the trolls don’t always win.
 Amid growing awareness about the ways social media can be manipulated, there may be room to hope that the influence of these kinds of misinformation campaigns could soon begin to wane.

-If you’d like to help build on this success, and continue Stop Funding Hate’s work with the United Nations advocating a “fair trade model for advertising”, please support our new Crowdfunder.
+If you’d like to help build on this success, and continue Stop Funding Hate’s work with the United Nations advocating a “fair trade model for advertising”, please donate to our work here.